ev3dev-lang-java/ev3dev-lang-java/README.md

 ## Examples

 Exist many examples used to test the project.
-In the future we will automate a good % of the tests using [JUnit testing](http://junit.org/junit4/) and [Mocks](http://site.mockito.org/) but at the moment, many features are tested manually.
+In the future we will automate a good % of the tests using [JUnit testing](http://junit.org/junit4/) and [Mocks](http://site.mockito.org/).
+But at the moment, many features are tested manually.